 DGFI-TUM recognises the outstanding role of the IAG services for science and practice, and co-operates in these services as data, analysis and research centres.
 Scientists of DGFI-TUM have taken leading positions and supporting functions in IAG's Commissions, Services, Projects, Working and Study Groups, and in the Global Geodetic Observing System (GGOS).
 Furthermore, DGFI-TUM staff is prominently involved in the management of international scientific organisations, e.g., in the European Geosciences Union (EGU) and in the International Astronomical Union.
 DGFI-TUM also participates in research programmes and bodies of the European Union (EU) and the European Space Agency (ESA) and co-operates in several intergovernmental institutions and activities.

-On national level, DGFI-TUM has been a member of the Forschungsgruppe Satellitengeodäsie (FGS) since many years.
+On national level, DGFI-TUM has been a member of the Forschungsgruppe Satellitengeodäsie (FGS) since several decades.
 The FGS is a follow-on co-operation of the former DFG-Sonderforschungsbereich SFB 78, closely affiliated with the Geodetic Observatory Wettzell in the Bavarian Forest.
 In the frame of the FGS, DGFI-TUM is co-operating with other units of the TUM (Institut für Astronomische und Physikalische Geodäsie [IAPG], Forschungseinrichtung Satellitengeodäsie [FESG]), the Bundesamt für Kartographie und Geodäsie, Frankfurt/Main (BKG) and the Institut für Geodäsie und Geoinformation of the University of Bonn (IGG).

 Through new technological achievements in Earth observation systems, in particular in satellite technology, and in the field of scientific computing geodesy has developed towards an important discipline for Earth system research during the last decades.
 In the context of global change geosciences are facing new challenges.
 Large-scale changes in the Earth system come along with implications on environment and living conditions, and catastrophic consequences of natural disasters become more frequent.
 Research of processes and interactions in the system Earth is of increasing importance.
 This fundamentally requires reliable observations of changes on various spatial scales over long time-spans.
 Geodesy contributes to Earth system research in particular by providing highly precise geometrical and physical parameters from terrestrial, air-borne and satellite-based observation systems.
 Time-series of a variety of geodetic parameters have been determined for many decades.
 As geodynamic processes and environmental change map into their temporal variations, the analysis of these parameters provides valuable information of long-term changes in the Earth system.
 The fundamental backbone for referencing the observations and thus for enabling a reliable interpretation over long time-spans is a consistent global and long-term stable reference system.